A Practical Guide to Strategy Formulation

 If you are strategic planning team leader in a hurry, start with the Planning the Meetings Chapter for detailed advice on managing the process for one of three process approaches:

-Use the Right Hand Menus as Your Checklists
+Use the Left Hand Menus as Your Checklists

 The menu on the left links to the website's chapters, which walk you through the concepts, the process, prepare you to lead, to setup the team or participate, to organize the meetings, to estimate the benefits and costs, to evaluate and select the best strategy and to present your strategy or business plan to others.
 It is a comprehensive step by step checklist for the process.